1Bharani/MultiplicationOfArray/README.md

          for (int i = 0; i < arr.length; i++) {
        mu2 = mu2 * arr[i];
       }
-       System.out.println("Product of all the elements of an array: " +mu2);
+       System.out.println("Product of all the elements of an array: " +bharani);
   }
 }